jasonyee/FTSC/README.md

 Clustering the patients through their SYM-Q5 scores over a period time can help hospital to evaluate the effectness of treatment and concentrate resources on the patients who get worse.

-We use FTSC on the SYM-Q5 data with number of clusters equal to 3, the results are:
+We use FTSC on the SYM-Q5 data from 397 patients with number of clusters equal to 3, the results are:

 ![Figure 4 FTSC for SYM-Q5 data](https://github.com/jasonyee/FTSC/blob/master/demo/symq5/spaghetti.png)

-*  109 (27.5%) getting better (improving, symptom change scores decrease over time);
+*  110 (27.7%) getting better (improving, symptom change scores decrease over time);
 *  126 (31.7%) remaining stable (symptom change scores vary around 0);
-*  162 (40.8%) worsening (symptom change scores increase over time).
+*  161 (40.6%) worsening (symptom change scores increase over time).

-# Features
+# Features of FTSC code

 This is the version with: